magento/merchdocs/src/stores/security-two-factor-authentication-use.md

 The following example shows the options for `Ask me to choose an authenticator method`:

-1. When prompted, enter your Commerce _Admin_ credentials to sign in.
+1. When prompted, enter your _Admin_ credentials to sign in.

     ![Duo - signin]({% link images/images/storefront-2fa-duo-auth.png %}){: .zoom}
     _Duo access_